-4.112 Exceptional Student Education (ESE): John M. McKay Scholarships for Students with Disabilities Program The John M. McKay Scholarships for Students with Disabilities Program is established to provide the option to attend a public school other than the one to which assigned, or to provide a scholarship to a private school of choice, for students with disabilities for whom:

-- (a) An Individual Educational Plan (IEP) has been written in accordance with rules of the State Board of Education; or - (b) A 504 Accommodation Plan has been issued under s.
+- 4.112 Exceptional Student Education (ESE): John M. McKay Scholarships for Students with Disabilities Program The John M. McKay Scholarships for Students with Disabilities Program is established to provide the option to attend a public school other than the one to which assigned, or to provide a scholarship to a private school of choice, for students with disabilities for whom: - (a) An Individual Educational Plan (IEP) has been written in accordance with rules of the State Board of Education; or - (b) A 504 Accommodation Plan has been issued under s.
 504 of the Rehabilitation Act of 1973.

-NOTE: Students with disabilities include K-12 students who are documented as having an intellectual disability; a speech impairment; a language impairment; a hearing impairment, including deafness; a visual impairment, including blindness; a dual sensory impairment; an orthopedic impairment; another health impairment; an emotional or behavioral disability; a specific learning disability, including, but not limited to, dyslexia, dyscalculia, or developmental aphasia; a traumatic brain injury; a developmental delay; or autism spectrum disorder.
+NOTE: Students with disabilities include K-12 students who are documented as having an intellectual disability; a speech impairment; a language impairment; a hearing impairment, including deafness; a visual impairment, including blindness; a dual sensory impairment; an orthopedic impairment; another health impairment; an - including blindness; a dual sensory impairment; an orthopedic impairment; another health impairment; an emotional or behavioral disability; a specific learning disability, including, but not limited to, dyslexia, dyscalculia, or developmental aphasia; a traumatic brain injury; a developmental delay; or autism spectrum disorder.